Trump maps return to campaign trail after White House says COVID-19 treatment complete

 Trump’s illness has kept him from crisscrossing the country to rally support and raise cash in the final weeks before the Nov.
 3 election.
 A return to in-person events would be aimed at convincing voters he is healthy enough to campaign and to govern.

 While Trump has released several videos on Twitter, he has not appeared in public since he returned home from the hospital on Monday.
-Biden has continued to campaign, with events scheduled on Friday in Las Vegas, Nevada.
+He is scheduled to do an on-camera interview with Fox News on Friday night, his first since being diagnosed.
+He told the network late on Thursday he was likely to be tested for the virus on Friday.
+The White House has declined to say when he last tested negative for the disease.

 U.S. Centers for Disease Control and Prevention guidelines say people who are severely ill with COVID-19 might need to stay home for up to 20 days after symptoms first appear.